mycarta/Colormap-distorsions-Panel-app/README.md

 1. It was a playground for practicing Panel (following the awesome PyData tutorial by James Bednar, [Panel: Dashboards for PyData (Austin 2019)](https://youtu.be/AXpjbJUVeb4))
 2. It is a working app I wanted to share to demonstrate the effect of colormaps on perception (and on the ability to see fault edges on a seismic horizon)

-The app will be presented as a lightning talk at the [Transform 2020 virtual conference](https://transform2020.sched.com/) organized by [Software Underground](https://softwareunderground.org/).
+The app was presented as a lightning talk at the [Transform 2020 virtual conference](https://transform2020.sched.com/) organized by [Software Underground](https://softwareunderground.org/).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rUbvueIF5f8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Conda setup ####
 To create the conda environment for this tutorial run: